steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 ![](/assets/img/2020/lldb-debugging/xcode-lldb.png)

 Why didn’t we see this before?
-All our examples work, as they use the new `xcframework` format — and for some reason, everything works here.
+All our examples work, as they use the new `xcframework` format — and for some reason, everything works when using XCframeworks.
 We also only recently started to use Swift in our SDK, after [Swift’s ABI became stable](https://pspdfkit.com/blog/2018/binary-frameworks-swift/).

 Let’s see what works and what doesn’t: